mrhollen/anagram-api/README.md

 # anagram-api

 ## About
 This is my solution for the take-home Anagram Rest API project.
 It's written in Typescript and uses Node along with Express to create an http server.
 It can either be run using either Redis as a datastore, or by storing all the data in memory.
+[Continued Below](#about-continued)

 ## Dependencies
 ### Development